 (4) In this regulation —

-“industrial waste” has the meaning given to the term in by-law 1.1 of the Metropolitan Water Supply, Sewerage and Drainage By-laws 1981;
+industrial waste has the meaning given to the term in by-law 1.1 of the Metropolitan Water Supply, Sewerage and Drainage By-laws 1981;

-“pre-treatment equipment” means equipment designed to modify or intercept and retain silt, sand, oil, grease, sludge and other substances before they enter a drainage or sewerage system.
+pre-treatment equipment means equipment designed to modify or intercept and retain silt, sand, oil, grease, sludge and other substances before they enter a drainage or sewerage system.

 [Regulation 64 inserted in Gazette 28 Jun 2004 p.
 2431-2.]